jelias/jelias.github.io/things-ive-learned.md

 -   Call your parents.
 Often.
 You’re busy and stressed?
 Perfect, that’s what they’re there for.
 -   Everything can be negotiated.
 -   It takes a lot of energy to hate.
+-   Never look too long at the big picture, just glance periodically, otherwise your head will explode.
 {{end}}

 {{wide}}